devJaja/Irish-Potatoes-NG/README.md

-# Irish Potatoes E-commerce Platform
+# Plateau Potatoes E-commerce Platform

-A full-stack e-commerce website for selling Irish potatoes in Nigeria.
+A full-stack e-commerce website for selling Plateau potatoes in Nigeria.

 ## Features